Use your home to pay your tax bill

 A better solution may be the one suggested by IRS Topic 202: "You should consider financing the full payment of your tax liability through loans, such as a home equity loan from a financial institution."

 The fees for setting up a home equity loan or a HELOC are generally minimal if anything.
-With good credit and adequate equity, you can find HELOCs at less than 4 percent and fixed home equity mortgage interest rates at less than 6 percent.
-You may also be able to get lower payments than the IRS is willing to offer.
+With good credit and adequate equity, you can find HELOCs at less than 5 percent and fixed home equity mortgage interest rates at perhaps 6 percent.
+As well, rather than being charged interest, the interest you pay may be deductible on next year's returns, too, and you may also be able to get lower payments than the IRS is willing to offer.
 Talk to a mortgage lender to see what terms you may be able to get.

 Don't put your head in the sand